-Although the formation of upper-case letters is not stressed in the Pre-Primary Student Book, a sample is shown with the starting point and first directional arrow only.
+Although the formation of upper-case letters is not stressed in the Prep Student Book, a sample is shown with the starting point and first directional arrow only.
 This allows left-handers to form the capitals A, H and T using an alternative technique (that is, with the crossbar written from right to left rather than left to right).
 Upper-case E and F are not given starting points or directional arrows as left-handers begin them at a different place to right-handers.
 (This is covered in greater depth in the Year 1 books, where there is a strong focus on the formation of capitals.)

-The example letters gradually become smaller until, at the bottom of the righthand page, the students are writing lowercase letters on 24 mm dotted thirds.
+The example letters gradually become smaller until, at the bottom of the right-hand page, the students are writing lower-case letters on 24 mm dotted thirds.

 Tracing and tracking alone will not enable students to form the letters correctly when writing independently.
 Students need to have each letter correctly modelled first, and also need to practise the letter using the verbal cues to be able to provide their own cues when writing independently.
-The ideas and activities in this Teacher Resource Book, used in conjunction with the Student Book, will enable students to gradually build up a repertoire of the knowledge and skills necessary for handwriting success.
+The ideas and activities in this Teacher Resource Book, used in conjunction with the Student Bo in conjunction with the Student Book and supported by the Targeting Handwriting Interactively program, will enable students to gradually build up a repertoire of the knowledge and skills necessary for handwriting success.